 All major credit cards are accepted.
 Credit card payments may be made through the online Symplicity system.

-Invoices will be forwarded by email as a PDF attachment starting September 1st by the program coordinator.
+Invoices will be forwarded by email as a PDF attachment within two weeks of your schedule/resume collection confirmation.
 Invoices will be automatically forwarded to the primary contact registered in the ISIP Symplicity system.

 May we request a hospitality suite?